johndroper/RimDialogueClient/README.md

 # RimDialogueClient

-RimDialogue is a extension of Jaxe’s excellent Interaction Bubbles mod, but instead of simply displaying the system-generated interaction text, it takes these interactions and uses a language model to transform them into real dialogue.
+RimDialogue is a fork of Jaxe’s excellent Interaction Bubbles mod, but instead of simply displaying the system-generated interaction text, it takes these interactions and uses a language model to transform them into real dialogue.
 This dialogue is then displayed in-game above each character’s head in a speech bubble.

 For example, an interaction like, "Huynh and Nila chatted about crazy eels," could turn into something like: